Mudrik-Lab/CFSVM/README.md

 - Make sure that you have either provided all the relevant paths (e.g. path to the directory with stimulus images) or put the experiment data to the default paths.

 ### 4. Run the experiment
-Congratulations!
+Congrats!
 You are all set, you may execute the _main.m_ script, which will run the experiment.